National Science Foundation (NSF) RCR Requirements

 - Applicability - RCR training is required of undergraduate students, graduate students, postdoctoral researchers, faculty, and other senior personnel supported by the proposed research project.
 Such training must include mentor training and mentorship.
 This includes hosted students who receive NSF Graduate Research Fellowships.
 The RCR training requirement applies to the breadth of research disciplines that NSF funds and the requirements flow down to sub-awardees, at all tiers.

 - FAQs - NSF has issued Frequently Asked Questions about the RCR training requirements.

 On a timely basis, from receipt of award throughout the duration of the NSF project, PIs are responsible for:

-- Identifying all known students (undergraduates and graduates) and postdoctoral researchers who will participate in the project AND
+- Identifying all known personnel (faculty, staff, postdocs, and students) who will participate in the project AND

 - Ensuring their timely RCR training before participation or payment from the project.